sausheong/goids/README.md

 }
 ```

 First, we clone the entire population of goids, then we use `sort.SliceStable` to sort the cloned array by distance from the goid in question.
-Finding the distance is a simple matter of using the Pythagoras theorem.
+Finding the distance is just a matter of using the Pythagoras theorem.

 ![Pythagoras theorem](imgs/pythagoras.png)